Wednesday, September 30, 2015

 "One more crack, Queenie..."

-Burl Ives is perhaps my all-time favorite Big Daddy, although I suspect the effect of his performance was undermined somewhat in 1958 by his giving an almost identical one in Desire Under the Elms earlier the same year.
-And while my vote for favorite Big Momma has to be split evenly between Maureen Stapleton and Kim Stanley (in the 1976 and 1984 TV-movie versions, respectively), Judith Anderson's atypically refined take on the role is surprisingly moving.
+Although he gave a near-identical performance that same year in the film version of Eugene O'Neill's Desire Under the Elms, Burl Ives is perhaps my all-time favorite Big Daddy.
+And while my vote for favorite Big Momma has to be split evenly between Maureen Stapleton and Kim Stanley (in the 1976 and 1984 TV movie versions, respectively), Judith Anderson's atypically refined interpretation of the character is surprisingly moving.

 And then we come to Elizabeth Taylor.
-Given how many of her films have made their way onto this blog, it should come as no surprise that her Maggie the Cat is the central reason why Cat on a Hot Tin Roof has been a favorite of mine for all these years and only gets better with time.
-For me it really isn’t a matter of how well she embodies the character Tennessee Williams created (the screen Maggie is less tense, catty, and consumed with a clawed-her-way-up-from-nothing fear of poverty), it's that she succeeds in making Maggie both the heat and life force of the film.
+Given how many of her films have made their way onto this blog, it should come as no surprise that her Maggie the Cat is the central reason why Cat on a Hot Tin Roof has been a favorite of mine for all these years.
+For me, it really isn’t a matter of how well she embodies the character Tennessee Williams created (the screen Maggie is less tense, catty, and consumed with a clawed-her-way-up-from-nothing fear of poverty); it's that she succeeds in making Maggie both the heat and life force of the film.

-Taylor is so celestially beautiful and appealing in the role, Brick doesn't come off troubled so much as having rocks in his head.
-Ironically, as rumors of Paul Newman's probable bisexuality began circulating after his death, this filmed version of Cat on a Hot Tin Roof reclaimed all the gay subtext it fought so hard to lose.
+Taylor is vivid and so celestially beautiful in the role, Brick doesn't come off as troubled so much as having rocks in his head.
+His heterosexual disinterest in her seems so unlikely that Cat on a Hot Tin Roof reclaims Williams' inked-out gay subtext without even trying.

 Even with that questionable southern accent of hers (“I caint!
-I caint!") no one (at least no one I've seen in the role so far) can touch Taylor's Maggie.
+I caint!"), no one (at least no one I've seen in the role so far) can touch Elizabeth Taylor's Maggie.
 In this film she's more than a jewel; she’s the entire crown.

 THE STUFF OF DREAMS

-It’s no secret that Tennessee Williams didn't care for the film version of Cat on a Hot Tin Roof.
-But Williams, like a lot of artists conflicted by a desire for legitimacy and popular success, tended to hedge his bets after the fact.
-Williams had a habit of willingly complying with suggestions put forth by directors (Elia Kazan, most explosively) with a history of knowing what appealed to popular tastes.
-Williams did so with open eyes, but once a show proved successful due in part to the implementation of these suggestions, feelings of self-betrayal and selling out poisoned the pleasure of his many trips to the bank.
-This would result in Williams ultimately making a great show of giving self-serving statements to the press about how he had to compromise his principles in order to satisfy provincial sensibilities.
-(John Lahr’s exceptional biography Tennessee Williams: Mad Pilgrimage of the Flesh recounts this pattern of behavior in delicious detail.)
+It’s no secret that Tennessee Williams didn't care for the film version of Cat on a Hot Tin Roof, but Williams, like a lot of artists conflicted by a desire for legitimacy and popular success, tended to hedge his bets after the fact.
+Williams had a habit of willingly complying with requested alterations to his text put forth by directors (Elia Kazan, most explosively) with a history of knowing what appealed to popular tastes.
+Williams did so with open eyes, but once a show proved successful because these changes were made, he berated himself with feelings of compromise and self-betrayal (all the way to the bank).
+Williams' self-recriminations habitually led to his making a great show of giving self-serving statements to the press about how he was forced to compromise his principles in order to satisfy provincial sensibilities (John Lahr’s exceptional biography Tennessee Williams: Mad Pilgrimage of the Flesh recounts this pattern of behavior in delicious detail.)

 Virtually the entire third act was rewritten for the film.
 Among the changes: a sentimental